benard00118/assignment/README.md

 4) Mitigating risks - identfying and managing potential risks that could impact the the project's success.
 5) Managing team dynamics - Fostering effective teamwork and ommunication among team members.

+Additionally, project managers need to stay updated with the latest project management tools and methodologies such as Agile, Scrum, and Kanban, to enhance project efficiency and adaptability